 Indexed in: Chemical Abstracts Service (CAS), CrossRef, DOAJ, Google Scholar, PubMed, PubMed Central (PMC), Scopus, Web of Science Science Citation Index Expanded (SCIE)

 PMCID: all published articles receive a PMCID

 Frontiers in Pharmacology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Pharmacology welcome submission of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Research Snapshot, Erratum, Clinical Study Protocol, Policy and Practice Reviews, Curriculum, Instruction, and Pedagogy and Policy Brief.
+The specialty sections of Frontiers in Pharmacology welcome submission of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Study Protocol, Systematic Review, Technology and Code, Policy and Practice Reviews, Curriculum, Instruction, and Pedagogy, Policy Brief, Erratum and Protocols.

 When submitting a manuscript to Frontiers in Pharmacology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.